 Now that you’ve learned what to look for when choosing the best spray paint for any project, take a look at what the market has to offer.
 Below, find a collection of the best spray paints for a variety of uses.
 Keep the important considerations, such as color, finish, and texture, in mind to find the best result.

-Rust-Oleum American Accents Spray Paint might be worth checking into when tackling a challenging surface.
+This spray paint from Rust-Oleum might be worth checking into when tackling a challenging surface.
 This indoor/outdoor combination paint and primer works on basic surfaces like metal, wood, and wicker, but it also paints plastic and unglazed ceramic.

-Each can in this six-pack offers up to 12 square feet of coverage, allowing up to 72 square feet of total coverage.
+Each can offers up to 12 square feet of coverage, allowing up to 72 square feet of total coverage.
 This formula dries to the touch in 20 minutes, and the any-angle spray tip allows users to cover an entire project comfortably and quickly.
-It’s available in several colors and finishes, including black, white, hunter green, nutmeg, and granite.

-Whether it’s upcycling older furniture or adding a chalk look to a new project, KILZ Chalk Spray Paint can achieve the desired results.
+Whether it’s upcycling older furniture or adding a chalk look to a new project, this spray paint can help you achieve the desired results.
 This water-based spray paint works on many different materials, including wood, wicker, brick, metal, and plastic.

-To finish a paint project with a layer of high-gloss protection, Krylon Clear Glaze Aerosol Spray is worth checking out.
+To finish a paint project with a layer of high-gloss protection, check out this option from Krylon.
 This can of clear glaze creates a shiny finish on materials like wood, plaster, metal, plastic, and ceramic.
 It even adheres to paper.

-Get the stone look without the stone price with Rust-Oleum Stone Creations Spray.
+Get the stone look without the stone price using this remarkable spray paint from Rust-Oleum.
 This water-based formula creates a stone appearance on materials like wood, metal, ceramic, wicker, and other indoor surfaces.
 The authentic-looking finish contains multiple tones, which helps mimic actual stone.

-Check out Rust-Oleum’s Universal All Surface Metallic Spray Paint for a durable and long-lasting product to give products and projects a metallic look.
+Check out Rust-Oleum’s all-surface spray paint for a durable and long-lasting product to give products and projects a metallic look.
 This oil-based paint and primer works on most surfaces, including wood, plastic, metal, fiberglass, concrete, wicker, and vinyl.
 It creates a chip-resistant and weather-resistant finish suitable for indoor and outdoor projects.

-Each can of Universal All Surface Spray Paint covers up to 15 square feet.
+Each can covers up to 15 square feet.
 Paint coats dry to the touch in 30 minutes.
 The can features a comfort grip trigger and an any-angle nozzle that allows users to spray sideways or upside-down.
-This product is available in 21 colors.

 Some projects need a bit of extra pop to really shine.
-Krylon Fluorescent Spray Paint provides just that, producing a brilliant fluorescent finish that actually glows when exposed to ultraviolet light.
+Krylon’s fluorescent spray paint provides just that, producing a brilliant fluorescent finish that actually glows when exposed to ultraviolet light.
 It works for both indoor and outdoor jobs, from construction sites and safety situations, to home decor and DIY projects.

-Each coat of Krylon Fluorescent Spray Paint dries to the touch in 15 minutes, and it’s dry enough to handle in two hours.
+Each coat of Krylon dries to the touch in 15 minutes, and it’s dry enough to handle in two hours.
 Krylon suggests spraying this paint over a white base coat to increase the project’s brilliance by up to 400 percent.
-It comes in six colors, including blue, green, pink, yellow, orange, and red.

-For a spray paint to dress up a car’s engine bay, check out VHT’s SP402 Engine Metallic spray paint.
+For a spray paint to dress up a car’s engine bay, check out VHT’s metallic spray paint.
 This high-temperature paint uses a mix of urethane and ceramic resins to create a finish capable of withstanding temperatures as high as 650 degrees Fahrenheit as well as chemical exposure.

-While the VHT Engine Metallic paint dries to the touch in 30 minutes, it must go through a curing process before it reaches its potential.
+While VHT’s paint dries to the touch in 30 minutes, it must go through a curing process before it reaches its potential.
 After spraying the metal surface, it needs to bake at 200 degrees Fahrenheit for 20 minutes to cure completely.
 If the paint is on an engine block or exhaust part, simply run the engine to cure the paint.

-If your outdoor furniture has seen better days, consider touching it up with Rust-Oleum’s Stops Rust Hammered Finish Spray Paint.
-This six-pack of 12-ounce cans of spray paint helps hide small imperfections on the surface while creating a fresh new look.
+If your outdoor furniture has seen better days, consider touching it up with this spray paint option from Rust-Oleum, which can help hide surface imperfections while creating a fresh new look.

 Tips for Using Spray Paint